sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/README.md

 The configuration for the environement, the agent and the DDPG parameters are mentioned in the config file.
 Execute the .ipynb file

-## Acknowledgements
-Thank you to rlcode for the sumtree.py [link](https://github.com/rlcode/per/blob/master/SumTree.py)